- Prime Areas

 Practitioners will complete on-going observational assessment in each child’s Learning Journey every month to inform planning for each child’s continuing development.
 The records are shared with parents regularly and include parental involvement at every stage.

-At Bright Little Stars Nursery we also hold two formal parent’s evenings each year.
+At Bright Little Stars Nursery we also hold two formal parent’s consultations each year.

-A Room Leader is allocated to each of the age groups that occupy different rooms, ensuring continuity of care and a sense of security for the children.
+A Room Leader is allocated to each of the age groups that occupy different rooms, ensuring continuity of care, progress in learning through regular tracking and a sense of security for the children.

-We adopt a Key Person approach from the very beginning to allow each child to build a strong relationship with an adult in the nursery to support their wellbeing.
+We adopt a Key Person approach from the very beginning to allow each child to build a strong relationship with an adult in the nursery to support their well-being.
+Each child will not only have a Key Person, but a Key Person ‘buddy’ also.
+This ‘buddy’ will also ensure early attachments are made in order to ensure consistency and security at all times during and especially in the absence of the Key Person.
 It is very important that parents and carers share information about their child with their Key Person to facilitate this approach and to enable the Key Person to coordinate your child’s care and education.
 Having a Key Person also ensures that each child’s achievements are shared with parents on a regular basis.

 The EYFS is defined in section 39 of the British Government’s Childcare Act 2006 and comprises a set of welfare and learning and development requirements.
 This is a statutory framework for all children below the age of 5 years old.

-EYFS identifies seven areas of learning and development.
+EYFS identifies various areas of learning and development.
 We use these when observing, assessing and planning to meet the needs of children as individuals.

 The areas of learning and development ensure that we continuously challenge children and help them to develop and succeed.

-There are seven areas of learning and these are split into two parts:
+The areas of learning and are split into two parts:

 The three prime areas are for all children aged between 0-5 years old and are our main focus when planning activities for babies and children under 3 years old: